romanio-0/AES-in-C/README.md

 To receive progress messages, define _DEBUGE

-There is a testMain.c file in which an example of the algorithm's operation is implemented.
+There is a testAES.c file in which an example of the algorithm's operation is implemented.
 ___
 ## Main metods: